LoganMilliken/The-Open-Source-Godot-Game/README.md

  talk about the horrors of modern politics in some hidden text file, etc.  Welcome all.
 Also, i have never ran one of these things before!

+Second, while i made this github page minutes ago, i already regret it i don't have the spare energy to focus on this game.
+So feel free to copy and past all this and start the project under your name.
+Or do it all here IDK.

 This game has several goals, but first and for most is entertainment!

 Most games that have some useful goal go about it like a totalitarian or modern schools.
 All